dex4er/Starlight/README.md

 - \--main-process-delay=\#

-    the Stardust does not synchronise its processes and it requires a small delay in main process so it doesn't consume all CPU. (default: 0.1)
+    the Stardust does not synchronize its processes and it requires a small delay in main process so it doesn't consume all CPU. (default: 0.1)

 - \--ssl=\#